 Justice Robert Hunter, Jr., of the North Carolina Court of Appeals wrote as part of his recommendation that Mark Carver's conviction be overturned, "I cannot find even one case in North Carolina that has reviewed the sufficiency of touch DNA evidence to establish the identity of an accused, much less any case in this state that even discusses the accuracy of touch DNA" (nccourts.org).
 A summary of the DNA evidence in this case follows, based on court documents, news articles and private sources:

 - Yarmolenko's Car - A lab analyst's results said that touch DNA mixtures from Ira Yarmolenko's car exhibited a predominant partial profile of Neal Cassada in 2 places, on the front passenger door arm rest and the interior side front passenger door glass.
-The results listed a predominant partial profile of Mark Carver in 1 place, above the rear door on the outside of the driver's side of the car.
+The results listed a predominant partial profile of Mark Carver in 1 place, on the pillar above the rear door on the outside of the driver's side of the car.
 Mixtures contain skin cells from more than one contributor, increasing the possibility of faulty identification by the lab analyst, meaning it is possible that neither man's DNA ever existed within these samples or that the partial profiles were placed by secondary transfer through another person.
 The Charlotte Observer reported in April 2016 that the validity of the DNA itself, being touch DNA, is in question and that standards for interpreting such DNA changed after the Yarmolenko case samples were evaluated.
 The interpretation of the samples during Carver's trial were presented based on the old standards.

 - Yarmolenko's Body - DNA was collected from the body during the autopsy.
 Some of the DNA sampled from the body was in the form of mixtures.